Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 `REGION=US-DC1`
 All traffic payload from these API-Gateways must be made available to the API-Builder as follows:
 `/var/log/payloads/us-dc1/<YYY-MM-DD>/<HH.MI>/<payloadfile>`
 So you need to make the existing structure available in a regional folder.
 For this, the region must be in lower case.
+And you have to configure each [Admin-Node-Manager with the correct region](#admin-node-manager-per-region).

 Please note:
 :point_right: Payload handling is enabled by default.
 So it is assumed that you provide the payload to the API Builder container.
 Set the parameter: `PAYLOAD_HANDLING_ENABLED=false` if you do not need this.